jeffersonroth/jjrf-data-reliability-book/src/concepts/data-quality/management.md

 Gartner's focus on integrating data management with business strategy ensures that data infrastructures are designed not just for operational efficiency but also to drive business value.
 This approach encourages the alignment of data warehouses, lakes, and marts with strategic business objectives, ensuring they support decision-making and innovation.

 ### Quality-Driven Processes (TQDM, Aiken's Model)
 The emphasis on continuous quality improvement in TQDM and the operational improvement focus of Aiken's Model impact data infrastructure design by promoting architectures that support ongoing data quality initiatives.
-This includes incorporating data quality tools and processes into data lakes and warehouses, and designing data marts that provide high-quality, business-specific insights.
+This includes incorporating data quality tools and processes into data lakes and warehouses and designing data marts that provide high-quality, business-specific insights.

 ### User-Centric Design
 Across all models, there's an underlying theme of designing data infrastructures that meet the needs of end-users, whether they're business analysts, data scientists, or operational teams.
 This user-centric approach ensures that data warehouses, lakes, and marts are accessible, understandable, and valuable to all stakeholders, enhancing adoption and driving better business outcomes.